torvalamo/audio.js/README.md

 ## audio.js

-Audio.js has 4 distinct sections:
+Audio.js has 4 distinct sections (though all functions are in the `htmlaudio` object):

 ### Global

-This sets the global volume, similar to a "Main Volume" slider in various games or your OS.
+This sets the global volume, like a "Main Volume" slider in various games or your OS (PS: it doesn't actually change your OS volume, it's just a simile!).
 It also lets you determine if the browser supports a given audio type.

 All volume values must be between 0 and 1 (ex.
 0.67), and the default is always 1.

+* `bool htmlaudio.canPlayType(string mime)`
+* * _mime_ is a mime type, such as 'audio/ogg' or 'audio/mp3'.
 * `float htmlaudio.getGlobalVolume()`
 * `void htmlaudio.setGlobalVolume(float volume)`
-* `bool htmlaudio.supportsType(string mime)`
-* * _mime_ is a mime type, such as 'audio/ogg' or 'audio/mp3'.
+* `void htmlaudio.kill()`
+* * Pauses all sounds without resetting them (see pauseSound()).

 ### Groups (volume groups)